 Most people who are arrested for or charged with driving under the influence of drugs/alcohol (DUI) in the state of Florida have a number of questions and concerns.
-At Monroe & King, P.A., we understand that you need answers.
-Take a look at our frequently asked questions about DUI in Florida to learn more about your rights, your options, and what to expect from the DUI process.
+At First Coast Criminal Defense, we understand that you need answers.
+Take a look at our DUI frequently asked questions in Florida to learn more about your rights, your options, and what to expect from the DUI process in Florida.

 The Florida DHSMV allows you to request a formal or informal hearing to challenge your driver’s license suspension after a DUI arrest.
 It is crucial that you act quickly if you wish to challenge the automatic suspension of your driver’s license, as you only have 10 days from the date of your DUI arrest/citation to do so.